 When you’re traveling to multiple spots in one trip, you want to make life easier for yourself.
 Avoid checking in luggage when you can and bring a carry-on.
-This is particularly important when you’re visiting big cities and transiting a lot in between them.
+This is particularly important when you’re visiting big cities and transiting a lot in between.
 Bring clothes that can survive multiple wears without smelling and think about grabbing some solid-form detergent with you to hand-wash your clothes.
 You can find a powder or soap bar version of detergent to bring with you, but lots of countries will have cheap and nearby laundromats near your accommodation if you don’t want to hand-wash everything.
 Our hotels in Japan actually had coin-operated washing machines and dryers which made us EXTREMELY happy to finally have freshly washed apparel!
 To be the best prepared, be sure to download my packing list below!

 8. Check the weather before booking and packing

 This might come as an obvious one but if your trip can be anytime in the year, try to find a middle ground between favourable pricing for low season and favourable weather.
 It wouldn’t be fun to visit a place in the middle of hurricane season, for example if you could have avoided it!
 And of course, you want to pack light but also ensure you’re comfortable with the range of temperature and weather conditions you’ll be meeting in your destination.
 A thin windbreaker is the most versatile piece of clothing for colder and warmer weather ranges.
 Make it a habit of checking your weather app prior to each trip!